mrocklin/thesis/scheduling-example.md

 \label{fig:ABiCD}
 \end{figure}

-Our two node system consists of two workstations (i7-3770 with 8GB Ram) over a gigabit switch.
+Our two node system consists of two workstations (Intel Core i7-3770 with 8GB memory ) over a gigabit switch.
 Profiling the network shows that connections can be well characterized by a latency of $270\mu s$ and a bandwidth of `1.1e8 Bytes/s`.
 With inputs of random $2000 \times 2000$ matrices computation times are as follows

    Computation        Mean (s)        Standard Error (s)
 -----------------   ----------      --------------------